|B A R E L Y B A D W E B S I T E|

 In late 1995 that selfsame Edelweiss Homes Association began debating whether to install an asphalt ramp to connect the nearest street on Edelweiss property down a considerable hill to the path.
 The campaign was led by long-time resident Bob Whitten, who was an all-round good guy and not just a friend but a champion of Mark's.
 Reasonable arguments were made that that obvious new path from public to private property would encourage trespassing and maybe even crime, especially near the upper terminus.
 And if members of the public thought it was OK to enter the path from Edelweiss, overcrowded parking could become a problem.

-At right is a scan of what the July 1996 edition of the homes association's newsletter, The Edelweiss Echo, concluded on the subject:
+At right is a scan of what the July 1996 edition of the homes association's newsletter, The Edelweiss Echo, which I wrote, concluded on the subject: